Prince Andrew of Greece and Denmark

 Prince Andrew of Greece and Denmark (Ανδρέας; – 3 December 1944) was the seventh child and fourth son of King George I and Queen Olga of Greece.
 He was a grandson of King Christian IX of Denmark and the father of Prince Philip, Duke of Edinburgh.
 He was a prince of Greece and Denmark, both by virtue of his patrilineal descent.

-A career soldier, Andrew began military training at an early age, and was commissioned as an officer in the Greek army.
+A career soldier, Andrew began military training at an early age and was commissioned as an officer in the Greek army.
 His command positions were substantive appointments rather than honorary, and he saw service in the Balkan Wars.
 In 1913, his father was assassinated and Andrew's elder brother Constantine became king.
 Constantine's neutrality policy during World War I led to his abdication, and most of the royal family, including Andrew, was exiled.
-On their return a few years later, Andrew saw service as Major General in the Greco-Turkish War (1919–1922), but the war went badly for Greece, and Andrew was blamed, in part, for the loss of Greek territory.
-He was exiled for a second time in 1922, and spent most of the rest of his life in France.
+On their return a few years later, Andrew saw service as Major General in the Greco-Turkish War (1919–1922), but the war went badly for Greece and Andrew was blamed, in part, for the loss of Greek territory.
+He was exiled for a second time in 1922 and spent most of the rest of his life in France.

 By 1930, Andrew was estranged from his wife, Princess Alice of Battenberg.
 His only son, Philip, served in the British navy during World War II, while all four of his daughters were married to Germans, three of whom had Nazi connections.
 Separated from his wife and son by the effects of the war, Andrew died in Monte Carlo in 1944.
 He had seen neither of them since 1939.

 Early life

-Andrew was born on 2 February 1882 at the Tatoi Palace, just north of Athens.
+Andrew was born on 2 February 1882 at the Tatoi Palace, north of Athens.
 He was the fourth son of George I of Greece and Olga Constantinovna of Russia.
-A member of the House of Schleswig-Holstein-Sonderburg-Glücksburg, Andrew held the title of prince in both Greece and Denmark, as his father was a younger son of Christian IX of Denmark.
+A member of the House of Schleswig-Holstein-Sonderburg-Glücksburg, he held the title of prince in both Greece and Denmark, as his father was a younger son of Christian IX of Denmark.
 He was in the line of succession to the Greek throne.

 In addition to his native Greek, Andrew learnt Danish, German, French, English, and Russian.
 In conversations with his parents he refused to speak anything but Greek.
-He attended cadet school and staff college at Athens, and was given additional private tuition in military subjects by Panagiotis Danglis, who recorded that he was "quick and intelligent".
+He attended cadet school and staff college at Athens, and received private tuition in military subjects from Panagiotis Danglis, who recorded that he was "quick and intelligent".
 He "became quite friendly" with fellow student Theodore Pangalos, the future Greek dictator.

 Despite his near-sightedness, Andrew joined the army as a cavalry officer in May 1901.